gosusdk/android-gosusdk/README.md

     }
 ```
 **NOTE**
+* intSDK: Please provide us with the SHA-1 code, from the following documentation. [click here](https://developers.google.com/android/guides/client-auth)
-* Sign in with Google: You send SHA-1 us [click here](https://developers.google.com/android/guides/client-auth)
+* Sign in with Google: Please provide us with the SHA-1 code, from the following documentation. [click here](https://developers.google.com/android/guides/client-auth)
-* Sign in with Facebook: You send hash key us [more here](https://developers.facebook.com/docs/facebook-login/android)
+* Sign in with Facebook: Please provide us with the hashkey code, from the following documentation. [more here](https://developers.facebook.com/docs/facebook-login/android)

 ### 2. GosuSDK Basic Functions
 ---